szTheory/meta_presenter/README.md

 ## Example

-Say you have a PagesController with an action for home and logs.
-Underneath `app/presenters` you can add a class for each action.
-In this example we'll also create an application and base presenter we'll inherit from to re-use code in the per-action presenters.
+Say you have a PagesController with `#home` and `#logs` actions.
+Underneath app/presenters you can add a presenter class for each action (Pages::HomePresenter and Pages::LogsPresenter).
+We'll also create an ApplicationPresenter superclass for methods that can be used in any action throughout the app.

 ```
 app/